pratiraut/Pizza-Analysis/README.md

 ## Introduction

-This Data Analysis project leverages the data to enable businesses to better understand themselves and their customers, leading to higher profits and better performances.
-By analyzing Key Metrics that businesses use to measure performance, writing SQL queries to calculate these metrics, and producing report-ready results.
+This Data Analysis project leverages the data to enable the business to better understand themselves and their customers, leading to higher profits and better performances.
+By analyzing Key Metrics that the business use to measure performance, writing SQL queries to calculate these metrics, and producing report-ready results.

 ## Problem statement